 Director Role Biography Number of Directorships (excluding RBCEL) Internal RBC / External Appointments Troy Maxwell (Residency: Canada) Chief Operating Officer of RBC Capital Markets Troy Maxwell is Chief Operating Officer of RBC Capital Markets with global responsibility for all operational and administrative matters of the firm, including optimising cost base management and financial resources, and leading the response to regulatory change.
 Previously, he was Executive Vice President of Finance and Chief Financial Officer of RBC Capital Markets and Technology & Operations, where he oversaw all finance services to RBC's wholesale business and technology and operations platform.
 Prior to joining RBC, Troy was Chief Financial Officer of CIBC World Markets and a partner at PricewaterhouseCoopers LLP, where he led the financial institutions and corporate treasury risk management consulting and advisory business.
 Troy is a Chartered Professional Accountant, and holds an Honours BA and a Master's Degree in Accounting from the University of Waterloo.
-1 Internal RBC Non- Executive Directorship 1 External Non-Executive Directorships Nadine Ahn (Residency: Canada) Chief Financial Officer, RBC Nadine Ahn was recently appointed as the Chief Financial Officer for RBC and a member of the Group Executive.
-She previously held the role as Senior Vice-President, CFO Capital Markets, RBC and had global accountability for financial governance, control, valuations and performance management for Investor & Treasury Services and Capital Markets, and is a member of Operating Committees for both businesses.
+1 Internal RBC Non- Executive Directorship 2 External Non-Executive Directorships Nadine Ahn (Residency: Canada) (Resigned 13 th September 2023) Chief Financial Officer, RBC Nadine Ahn was recently appointed as the Chief Financial Officer for RBC and a member of the Group Executive.
+She previously held the role as Senior Vice- President, CFO Capital Markets, RBC and had global accountability for financial governance, control, valuations and performance management for Investor & Treasury Services and Capital Markets, and is a member of Operating Committees for both businesses.
 She is also a member of the CAO & CFO Operating Committee and is based in Toronto, Canada.
-1 Internal RBC Non- Executive Directorship Graeme Hepworth (Residency: Canada) Resigned 30 June 2022 Chief Risk Officer, RBC Graeme Hepworth is the Chief Risk Officer for RBC and a member of the Group Executive.
-In his role he is responsible for setting the strategic direction for risk management, consistent with RBC's strategic vision and risk appetite.
-Together with the members of RBC Group Executive, he is accountable for overall management of RBC, the promotion of strong risk conduct, prudent enterprise risk management practices, and creating an organisation capable of sustainable value creation for its shareholders.
-Prior to this role, he has held a number of risk management roles within RBC in Canada, the US and UK.
-Graeme Hepworth earned a Bachelor of Arts in Mathematics and Economics from McGill University in Montreal, Quebec, Canada and subsequently completed his Masters of Mathematics from the University of Waterloo at Waterloo, Ontario, Canada.
-He is also a CFA charter holder.
-No other directorships Andrew Hammond (Residency: Canada) Appointed 31 October 2022) Global Head Market & Counterparty Credit Risk, RBC Andrew Hammond is responsible for the enterprise wide oversight and governance of market, counterparty credit, and liquidity risk as well as global model risk management and validation.
+1 Internal RBC Non- Executive Directorship Andrew Hammond (Residency: Canada) Global Head Market & Counterparty Credit Risk, RBC Andrew Hammond is responsible for the enterprise wide oversight and governance of market, counterparty credit, and liquidity risk as well as global model risk management and validation.
 He has held various progressively senior roles across GRM and RBC, most recently, as Senior Vice President, Enterprise Risk, he was responsible for leading the strategic management of risk, including defining and quantifying RBC's risk appetite, leading RBC's enterprise wide stress testing efforts to ensure financial resiliency, identification and management of emerging risk and acted as COO for the GRM function.
 Andrew has an MBA from the Schulich School of Business at York University with a specialisation in Finance and a Bachelor of Fine Arts from Ryerson University.
-1 External Non-Executive Directorship
+1 Internal RBC Directorships 2 External Non-Executive Directorship